ccrb/golf-club/README.md

 # golf-club
-A simple code to defect detection by v4l2 devices  embedded system.
+A simple code to defect detection by v4l2 devices on embedded system.